- NAPA VALLEY BIKE TOURS

 Although public transportation exists between San Francisco and Napa Valley, it's not recommended since the trip takes about 3 hours one way.
 Public transit directions: From the San Francisco Ferry Building, you can take the Baylink Ferry to Vallejo, then take the Vine Bus Route 10 to Yountville.

-Tour guests are always welcome to ride along in the support van if/when you no longer want to cycle.
+Tour guests are always welcome to ride along in the support van if and when you no longer want to ride.
 Rental guests should be aware that we are unable to provide pick-up service if you bike farther than you can ride back.

 This is a difficult question to answer until 3-5 days before your scheduled tour.
 We realize that you want to make arrangements for the other days you will be in the valley.
-We can offer for you to let us know where you have appointments scheduled and we will avoid duplicating those wineries on your bike tour.
+Please let us know where you have any appointments scheduled, and we will avoid duplicating those wineries on your bike tour.

-Wine tasting fees range from $10-$25 at most of the wineries in the Napa Valley.
-Most wineries waive tasting fees with a minimum purchase (minimum purchase varies by winery).
+Wine tasting fees range from $20-$30 at most of the wineries in the Napa Valley.
+Many wineries will waive tasting fees with a minimum purchase (varies by winery).

-On a Guided Bike Tour, you'll enjoy a catered picnic lunch that includes a selection of deli sandwiches, fresh salad, fruit and varying accompaniments (e.g. olives, garlic dip, hummus, etc.) and a well-deserved dessert.
-On a Self-Guided Bike Tour, you will order your box picnic lunch (deli sandwich and choice side salad) when you check in in the morning.
+On a Guided Bike Tour, you'll enjoy a catered picnic lunch that includes a selection of deli sandwiches, fresh salad, fruit and accompaniments (e.g. olives, garlic dip etc.).
+On a Self-Guided Bike Tour, you will order your box picnic lunch off our catering menu when you arrive to start your bike ride (box lunch includes: choice of deli sandwich, fresh fruit and a choice side of pasta or potato salad or Kettle Chips).

 The typical range is $10-15 per person for half-day bike tours and $15-20 for full-day tours.
-Tips are shared between your Bike Tour Guide and Van Support.
-Self-guided tour guests will often tip their support person (who delivered their picnic lunch and picked up their wine purchases) between $5-10 per person.
+Tips are shared between your Bike Tour Guide and Van Driver.
+When Self-Guided Bike Tour guests leave a gratuity, it is shared between the person who set you up with your bikes and advised you on your route and winery visits and the person who delivered your picnic lunch and picked up you wine purchases - Sometimes, this is the same person!

-By far, the vast majority our guests ride our Specialize Sirrus road hybrid.
-This touring bike offers all of the efficiencies of a road bike, while being comfortable for the casual rider.
-For experienced cyclists we offer high-performance road bike, which can be outfitted with clipless pedals for $6.
+By far, the vast majority our guests ride our Specialized Sirrus hybrid.
+This touring bike offers all of the efficiencies of a road bike, while being comfortable for casual riders.
+For experienced cyclists we offer high-performance road bikes, which can be outfitted with clipless pedals for $6.
 For more information and photos of our bikes, please visit the Bike Rentals page.

 Cool mornings make “layering” the best choice for most activities in the Napa Valley.
 Beyond that, your main focus should be comfort.
 Casual shorts or capri pants are recommend.
 Denim is probably the only fabric we recommend avoiding due to its thick seams.
 If you'll be wearing long pants, keep in mind that the right pant leg will need to be cinched or rolled up to avoid getting caught (we have Velcro straps you can borrow, if needed).
 We recommend wearing closed-toe shoes or sandals that are securely strapped on your feet.